Article · Field notes

 Guest bedroom

-The guest bedroom keeps the natural base of the home but introduces a bit more colour and personality to make it feel special and fun.
+Keeps the natural base of the home but introduces more colour and personality to make it feel special.
 The sage green palette from one of the bathrooms carries through here, tying the spaces together.

 Sage green or muted olive walls — painted tongue-and-groove wood panelling is the preferred look.
 A rattan or cane headboard to connect with the cottage aesthetic.
 Natural linen bedding with a pop of colour through striped or patterned throws and cushions.
 Twin bed configuration (can be pushed together).
 Woven pendant light and simple wooden furniture (writing desk, stool).
 Framed art or botanical prints on the walls for a curated, personal feel.
 Woven baskets and natural fibre rug for warmth and texture.